 On the conversion page, select that you’d like to convert all of the account into your Roth IRA.
 If you have an existing Roth IRA, the conversion will roll the funds into your current account.
 If you need to open a new Roth IRA account, you can do that too.
 At the end of the day, you only need one Roth IRA account and each year you will roll that year’s contribution into the single account.

-After you click on “Continue”, the website will display a scary tax notice.
+After you click on “Continue”, the website will display a scary tax notice (Update 2018: This year I didn’t see the scary tax notice, so don’t be alarmed if you don’t get it).
 Remember, as we discussed earlier, the conversion from a Traditional IRA to a Roth IRA is a taxable event.
 In your case, the taxes will be zero, so it’s not a problem.
 Why?
 Because you made a non-deductible contribution to your Traditional IRA.
 Income tax would only be due if you are converting a deductible Traditional IRA (i.e. pre-tax money) into a Roth IRA (i.e. post-tax money).
 You’re converting post-tax money into post-tax money, so no taxes are due.

 After the conversion, congratulations!
 You’ve made a successful “backdoor” contribution to your Roth IRA.
 You are now free to invest the money in your Roth IRA account.